codeforgso/GoVote/.github/CONTRIBUTING.md

     1. add an Application Restriction for HTTP referrers for your site or Localhost:3000
     1. add API Restrictions allowing only the JavaScript and Geocoding API's

 1. Your Google API key must be provided in the env file (found in the project root directory) in a variable named REACT_APP_GOOGLEMAPAPIKEY.
-Do not add any quotes around the key ( example: REACT_APP_GOOGLEMAPAPIKEY = 12345abcd ).
+Do not add any quotes around the key ( example: REACT_APP_GOOGLEMAPAPIKEY=12345abcd ).

 ### Bug Fixes